-Whether you a football mad 5 year old, a child who has played at school, a player who has spent their early years at a mini-kicks football club or a beginner who would like to give football a try - Twickenham is full of options!
+Whether you are a football-mad 5-year-old, a child who has played at school, a player who has spent their early years at a mini-kicks football club or a beginner who would like to give football a try - Twickenham is full of options!

 Given its reputation as the home of English rugby, Twickenham has plenty of options for budding young footballers.
 From watching professional games to signing up for a football academy, here are three ways to keep your kids loving the sport in West London.